Jimun-J/Daily-Front-End-Challenges/README.md

 # front-end-challenges

+# Overview
 This repository is to challenge a front-end design daily.

+# Practices & Results
-Daily challenges are on separate branches and end result can be seen as a screenshot in a README.md file.
+Each Daily challenge is on a separate branch and you can find an end result as a screenshot in a README.md of each branch.

+# Source
+All daily challenges are from https://www.frontendmentor.io/challenges.

+# Goal
+The goal is to improve my front-end skills by building real projects and solving real-world HTML, CSS and JavaScript challenges whilst working to professional designs.